thingsiplay/qtile/widget/output/README.md

 This widget is a plugin for Qtile, which executes shell commands or scripts.
 The stdout output will be displayed as text on the bar.

+The base idea of this widget was added to Qtile as [GenPollCommand](https://docs.qtile.org/en/latest/manual/ref/widgets.html#genpollcommand).

 ### Why this new widget?

 There is already a `widget.GenPollText` which can do the same things as this